FAQs

 • I offer in-person therapy sessions to clients who live in the Manhattan area and would prefer to meet in person.
 My office is in a wellness clinic called The Healing House.
 To book a free consultation visit here.

 • I am currently a direct-pay provider only, which allows us to work together at your pace for as long as needed, focused on the issues you want to resolve.
+Initial and follow up sessions are $145, while couples and family sessions are $175.

 • First appointments can vary depending on your preferences, but typically we discuss your needs, goals, as well as go over consent and policies.
 This is a chance to build rapport and get to know one another.